parrt/msds501/projects/wordsim.md

 sys	0m28.134s
 ```

 Note that your script must take a command line argument indicating the directory containing the word vector file so that I can test your code on my machine.
 (I'll have the data in a different location than you will.)
-Your script reads from that directory but writes the vocabulary files to the current directory.
+Your script reads from that directory and writes files to the same data directory.

 The resulting binary numpy file is half the size: